jhallen/joe-editor/docs/man.md

 Only a subset of the options are shown here.
 Please refer to this [complete list of options](http://sourceforge.net/p/joe-editor/mercurial/ci/default/tree/docs/options.md).

+An option is enabled when it's given like this:

+	-wordwrap

+An option is disabled when it's given like this:

+	--wordwrap

+Some options take arguments.
+Arguments are given like this:

+	-lmargin 5

 The following options may be specified on the command line:

 * -orphan